Skip to contents

 Which version of MSigDB was used?

-This package was generated with MSigDB v2023.1.Hs.
-The MSigDB version is used as the base of the msigdbr CRAN package version.
-You can check the installed version with packageVersion("msigdbr").
+The MSigDB version is stored in the db_version column of the returned data frame.
+You can check the version used with unique(msigdbr_df$db_version).

-Can I download the gene sets directly from MSigDB instead of using this package?
+Why use this package when I can download the gene sets directly from MSigDB?

 Can I convert between human and mouse genes just by adjusting gene capitalization?

-That will work for most genes, but not all.
+That will work for most, but not all, genes.

 Can I convert human genes to any organism myself instead of using this package?